rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ```
 #### 4.1) Create Service Record
-Providers will be prompted to enter the member ID of their client.
+Providers will be prompted to enter the member ID of their client:

 `Please enter member ID: `

-After the member ID is verified, providers need to enter the service date.
+After the member ID is verified, providers need to enter the service date:

 `Please enter a date (MM-DD-YYYY):`

-After a valid date has been entered, an alphabetical list of provider services will be displayed.
+After a valid date has been entered, an alphabetical list of provider services will be displayed:

 ```--------------------------------------------
 Service name: Addiction Consultation